jawr/dns/README.md

 ---------
 Endpoints that return an array can be paginated using `limit` and `page` query parameters.
 Searching on object fields can be done by using the fields name, i.e. `?name=example`.
 Foreign objects should be refered to by their fk, i.e. `?tld=1`

+By default Search endpoints are limited to 15 results with a maximum of 50 results

 Domain
 ------
 ```